paypal/squbs/docs/orchestration_dsl.md

 }
 ```

-Similar to Aggregator, an orchestrator generally does not declare the Akka actor receive block but allows the expect/expectOnce/unexpect blocks to define what responses are expected at any point in time.
+Similar to Aggregator, an orchestrator generally does not declare the Akka actor receive block but allows the expect/expectOnce/unexpect blocks to define what responses are expected at any point.
 These expect blocks are generally used from inside orchestration functions.

 ###Orchestration Future and Promise

-The orchestration promise and future is very similar to [`scala.concurrent.Future`](http://www.scala-lang.org/api/2.11.4/index.html#scala.concurrent.Future) and [`scala.concurrent.Promise`](http://www.scala-lang.org/api/2.11.4/index.html#scala.concurrent.Promise$) described with samples [here](http://docs.scala-lang.org/overviews/core/futures.html) with only a name change to `OFuture` and `OPromise`, signifying them to be used with the Orchestrator, inside an actor.
-The main difference between the concurrent version and the orchestration version of the artifacts is that the orchestration version is optimized for orchestration usage inside an actor.
-They are non-concurrent and do not use an (implicit) execution context in their signatures, and for execution.
+The orchestration promise and future is very similar to [`scala.concurrent.Future`](http://www.scala-lang.org/api/2.11.4/index.html#scala.concurrent.Future) and [`scala.concurrent.Promise`](http://www.scala-lang.org/api/2.11.4/index.html#scala.concurrent.Promise$) described [here](http://docs.scala-lang.org/overviews/core/futures.html) with only a name change to `OFuture` and `OPromise`, signifying them to be used with the Orchestrator, inside an actor.
+The orchestration versions differentiate themselves from the concurrent versions of the artifacts by having no concurrency behavior.
+They do not use an (implicit) `ExecutionContext` in their signatures, and for execution.
 They also lack a few functions explicitly executing a closure asynchronously.
 Used inside an actor, their callbacks will never be called outside the scope of an actor.
 This will eliminate the danger of concurrently modifying actor state from a different thread due to callbacks.
+In addition, they include performance optimizations assuming they will always be used inside an actor.

 **Note:** DO NOT pass an `OFuture` outside an actor.
 Implicit conversions are provided to convert between `scala.concurrent.Future` and `OFuture`.